Crystalwarrior/KFO-Server/README.md

     - Gives a download link set by the target that links to their files, or gives your own download link if not given an argument.
 * **files_set** "url"
     - Sets a download link for your character files, or clears it if not given an argument.
+* **follow** "ID"
+    - Starts following a target, provided you were a spectator.
+If the target changes areas, you will automatically follow them there.
 * **g** "message"
     - Sends a serverwide message.
 Fails if the current area disallows sending global messages.
 * **getarea**